spec-dev/react-user-auth-example/README.md

-# Example React app using Spec for auth
+React app with Spec auth

 This React app demonstrates how to use Spec for web3 auth (i.e. wallet sign-in).